 Codependency is sneaky and powerful.
 You may not be aware that it’s the root cause of problems in your relationship.
 Does your marriage or relationship take up your thoughts and energy?
 Are you unhappy but unable to leave?
 If you answered yes, you may be codependent.
 Many codependents believe their happiness depends upon another person, a relationship, or finding Mr. or Mrs. Right.
 That focuses your thinking and behavior around someone you can’t control.
 This is codependency.
 You react to something external, rather than your internal cues.
 Addicts are codependent, too.
 Their lives revolve around their addiction – be it food, work, drugs, or sex.

 True happiness emanates from self-esteem, which is the cornerstone of successful relationships, work, and life.
 Self-esteem reflects how you treat and talk to yourself.
 If you’re a perfectionist, deep down you may not think you or your accomplishments are good enough.
-Although self-esteem can fluctuate with life’s ups and downs, high self-esteem helps you return to feeling okay.
+Although self-esteem can fluctuate with life’s ups and downs, healthy self-esteem helps you return to feeling okay.
 You don’t blame yourself or take others’ opinions personally.
-Healthy self-esteem allows you to honor and trust yourself, to meet your needs, and to live authentically in accordance with your values and feelings.
+Self-esteem allows you to honor and trust yourself, to meet your needs, and to live authentically in accordance with your values and feelings.

 “Darlene is a pro at bringing the truth out of a patient.
 She helps you peel back the many layers of your troubles.
 She’s calm and serene and that feeling supplies a comfortable atmosphere to be honest without judgment.”
+D.G., Los Angeles